 - Promoting an inclusive culture which treats the workforce with fairness and respect (the Company has set a zero tolerance against discrimination of employees); - Providing career development opportunities for all employees irrespective of gender, cultural or other differences (the Company encourages training and advancement for all employees through regular reviews and assessments); and - Monitoring and reporting on the percentage of females in the workforce and in senior executive positions.
-Currently 49.5% of employees and 25% of executives are female.
+As at 30 June 2024 51% of employees and 29% of executives are female.
 Executives are defined as the Chief Executive Officer and the Chief Executive Officer's direct reports.

 The composition of the Board is reviewed on an annual basis and in the event a vacancy arises, the Board Charter requires that diversity be considered as part of the criteria in assessing candidates.
-As at the date of this Statement, the Board is composed of four male directors, and two male company secretaries.
+As at the date of this Statement, the Board is composed of four male directors, one female director, and one female company secretary.